rthemans/nvim/README.md

 https://github.com/aznhe21/actions-preview.nvim/tree/master

 ## lsp errors
+This is now fixed, the issue came from a project using preview-features in an older version than the one running jdtls.
-For whatever reason, I don't get the errors I used to have at the beginning, like Symbol not found or that kind of stuff.
+~~For whatever reason, I don't get the errors I used to have at the beginning, like Symbol not found or that kind of stuff.
 I need to investigate this issue as I tend to.
 Current status: They work for java 8 projects but not for Java 17. the jdtls logs shows that it doesn't find any errors in the file.
 It would seems more like there is some parsing issue going on.
-Probably better to open an issue ticket on the jdtls repository as the neovim setup seems properly done.
+Probably better to open an issue ticket on the jdtls repository as the neovim setup seems properly done.~~

 ## Organize imports
 It used to be a big issue, but actually, I can say to jdt.ls what imports to use for instance, use assertj for assertThat, or use junit5 and not junit4.
-I'll have a lot to setup so that it doesn't screw up but that seems to be the path
+I'll have a lot to setup so that it doesn't screw up but that seems to be the path.

 ## Rearrange files
 That's a topic that I still need to get my hands on.